 Building Quality In

 Agile Release Trains execute and deliver new functionality with the fastest sustainable lead time.
 In order to do so, they must create high-quality systems that promote a predictable development velocity.
-SAFe prescribes a set of five quality and engineering practices that materially contribute to the Built-in Quality of even the largest Solutions: Test-First, Continuous Integration, Refactoring, Pair Work, and Collective Ownership.
+SAFe prescribes a set of five quality and engineering practices that materially contribute to the built-in quality of even the largest Solutions: Test-First, Continuous Integration, Refactoring, Pair Work, and Collective Ownership.
 Ensuring that quality is built in from the beginning makes delivering value quicker, easier, and less costly.

 Continuously Accepting Stories

 Accepting stories continuously improves flow.
 (Refer again to Figure 1 for symptoms of a non-flowing iteration; they are six days in, and only one story has been accepted).
-Teams demo stories as soon as they are ready, not waiting for the team demo.
+Teams demo stories as soon as they are ready, not waiting for the iteration review.
 Stories that are not accepted are reworked by the team.
 This way, problems can be addressed quickly and efficiently, the teams don’t build new stories on top of nonworking stories, and they avoid the context switching that occurs otherwise.

-Where possible, the criteria for acceptable system behavior, as specified by the Product Owner and rest of the Agile Team members, are converted to story acceptance tests that can be run repeatedly to ensure fitness for use and continued system conformance as the system evolves.
+Where possible, the criteria for acceptable system behavior, as specified by the Product Owner and the Agile Team members, are converted to story acceptance tests that can be run repeatedly to ensure fitness for use and continued system conformance as the system evolves.
 Automation also provides the ability to quickly regression test the system, enhancing continuous system-wide integration, refactoring, and maintenance.
 These tests are often created in a business-readable, domain-specific language, thereby creating the “automatically executable specification and test” of the system.

 Building Stories Serially and Incrementally

 Teams should avoid the tendency to “waterfall” the iteration and instead ensure that they are completing multiple define-build-test cycles in the course of the iteration, as Figure 2 illustrates.